Skip to content

 Request lifecycle changes

-After this spec, every authenticated request carries request.user.activeProfile: PersonProfileKey.
+After this spec, every authenticated request carries request.user.activeProfile: ActiveProfileKey (i.e. PersonProfileKey | 'platform' — the synthetic 'platform' value covers vendor/superadmin sessions).
 Controllers and services that need to branch by profile should consult this field directly.
 The roles[] array on request.user is the narrowed active session set — see "Active-session narrowing" in docs/04-rbac.md.

 Soft-enforcement window

-Access tokens are stateless JWTs with a 15-minute lifetime.
+Access tokens are stateless JWTs with a 1-hour lifetime.
 If a user's person-entity row (Teacher/Staff/Referent) is hard-deleted while they are logged in as that profile, their existing access token continues to grant the corresponding RBAC scopes until expiry.
 Refresh-time validation (refresh()) catches the deletion and forces re-login.
 To shorten the window, the deletion flows in TeachersService.remove, StaffService.remove, and ReferentsService.remove revoke all of the user's refresh tokens — so the user gets bumped on the next refresh attempt rather than after a full token lifetime.

 Frontend integration